NFTY: Regional Leadership

 Each region has an elected executive board of teens, who coordinate the efforts of temple youth groups, plan/assist regional events, improve marketing, and recruit new members.
 There is also an adult NFTY Regional Advisor, a paid staff position, who supervises the executive board and is a liaison with TYG advisors.

 Each executive board consists of 6-10 teen members, each with a title and designated responsibilities.
 While each region's board is slightly different, many positions are similar across North America.
 Some common positions are: President, Programming Vice President, Religious & Cultural Vice President, Social Action Vice President, Membership Vice President, Communications Vice President, Financial Vice President.

 North American Involvement

 NFTY Board (North American Board)

 The NFTY board is elected each year to establish general policy and themes for the organization as a whole, as well as lead the various leadership networks.
 The board members are typically recent high school graduates, although there are occasional exceptions to this trend.
-The board currently consists of a President, Programming Vice-President, Social Action Vice-President, Religious & Cultural Vice-President, Engagement & Inclusion Vice-President, Communications Vice-President and Development Vice President.
-In 2022, Maddy Denker and Sam Goldstone pushed the NAB to create the position of Development Vice President.
-Riley Genevieve Miner changed the name of Membership Vice-President to Engagement & Inclusion Vice-President.

-[a]In 5774 (2014), the position of Membership & Communications Vice President was split into Membership Vice President and Communications Vice President.
+[a]In 5762 (2002) Debra Eichenbaum was elected the first North American Membership & Communications Vice President.
+In 5774 (2014), the position of Membership & Communications Vice President was split into Membership Vice President and Communications Vice President.

 [b]In 5782 (2022) the position of Membership Vice President was renamed Engagement and Inclusion Vice President.